smakosh/old-smakosh.com/content/posts/the-tech-tools-I-use/index.md

 - Codepen
 - CodeSandbox

-If I’m simply coding an interface that I might integrate into an app (web or native) I use plain html/css & vanilla js.
+If I’m simply coding an interface that I might integrate into a web app I use plain html/css & vanilla js.

 But if I'm working on a landing page, docs, blog or even sometimes a large web app I use:

-- Gatsby (I recommend Gatsby) and I deploy it on Netlify (I was & still use Jekyll sometimes for blogs but rarely)
+- Gatsby (highly recommended over Next js or CRA) and I deploy it on Netlify (I was & still use Jekyll sometimes for blogs but rarely)

-For Css I’m cool to use what ever tech available out there that makes my task done quickly & well, I have personally used Bootstrap 3 & 4, Bulma, Lostgrid, Materliaze, Tachyons & made my own little framework called [Unnamed](https://unnamed.smakosh.com/) that has over 190 stars on GitHub, but I prefer coding with vanilla CSS or CSS in JS using styled-components, because I enjoy styling my elements from scratch since the components are fully reusable with React.
+For Css I’m cool to use what ever tech available out there that makes my task done quickly & well, I have personally used Bootstrap 3 & 4, Bulma, Lostgrid, Materliaze, Tachyons & made my own little framework called [Unnamed](https://unnamed.smakosh.com/) that has over 200 stars on GitHub, but I prefer coding with vanilla CSS or CSS in JS using styled-components or CSS modules, because I enjoy styling my elements from scratch since the components are fully reusable with React.

 If I’m making a web app, for the front-end I use the `create-react-app` boilerplate as it’s the official one from the team that made React Js but I always have to add react-router-dom or @reach/router, Redux (well not on the upcoming projects), Recompose (not needed anymore) & many other modules I use the most.
 So I made my own [boilerplate](https://github.com/smakosh/personal-react-app-boilerplate) to handle that.
+But recently I use one of my Gatsby starters depending on the type of the API I'm willing to request data from.

 I use Git bash as my terminal when I’m on windows, iTerm2 with "oh my zsh" themes when I’m on macOS.